Duke of Edinburgh Award

 Hello, Participants, Parents, Guardians

-This means that at present we are suspending the expedition section timetable possibly until September / October next year tbc.
+We are suspending the expedition section timetable possibly until further notice

 However the other sections of the award are still ongoing and DofE central have published an FAQ.
 Please see https://www.dofe.org/coronavirus/faqs-participants